microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/governancerolesetting.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents a set of configurations on each role definition that needs to be evaluated against when role assignments created or modified.
-For examples, role settings may include "maximum assignment duration", "MFA required on activation", and etc.
+Represents a set of configurations on each role definition that needs to be evaluated against when role assignments are created or modified.
+For example, role settings might include "maximum assignment duration", "MFA required on activation", and so on.

 ### Methods